andres20980/kasten-docs/docs/usage.md

 To create a Veeam Data Cloud Vault location profile, select Create New Profile and specify Veeam Data Cloud Vault as the provider type.

 Select one of the storage vaults assigned to this Veeam Kasten Backup Server .
-If you haven't yet assigned a storage vault to this registered cluster, you'll have to visit My Account to configure that.
+If you haven't yet assigned a storage vault to this registered cluster, you'll have to visit your VDC Account page to configure that.
   For more information on that process please visit the Veeam Data Cloud Vault user guide

 Upon clicking Submit , the dialog will validate the input data.